RezaSaadat1/armhf_cross_compile/README.md

     "PASS": "temppwd"
 }
 ```
 You can run the program by pressing `F5` in VS Code; the IDE will handle building the binary, sending it to the target, and running the remote GDB Debugger.
-Alternatively, use the provided `cross-compile.sh` and `deploy.sh` scripts to manually build and deploy the binary.
+Alternatively, use the provided `deploy.sh` scripts to manually build and deploy the binary.

 **Optional Command to Run as Root**